Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 I was just grateful I had more than just my pinny on.
 Haha!

-We joked about this for a long time afterward, and I became more circumspect and checked to see who was arriving after that.
+We joked about this for a long time afterwards, and I became more circumspect and checked to see who was arriving after that.

-The mistake I make most often, and is for me is my biggest mistake is not to take my own advice.
+The mistake I make most often, and for me, my biggest mistake is not to take my own advice.

 In our day and age, it was expected of us to do exactly what we were told.
 No questions asked.
 We were not encouraged to have minds which differed from our parents’ way of thinking.